binfnstats/SRA-RNAseq/README.md

 * Build an index file from a FASTA formatted file of target sequences using [Kallisto](https://github.com/pachterlab/kallisto).
 * Run the workflow directly by executing the following commands on your terminal:

-`java -Dconfig.file=application.conf -jar cromwell-55.jar run Trim-qc.wdl -i Trim-qc.json`
+`java -Dconfig.file=application.conf -jar cromwell-55.jar run Trim-QC.wdl -i Trim-QC.json`